How to Use Search Engine Filters Well

 - Show Filters Relevant to the Search

 Providing search result filters is a great way to help users easily find what they’re looking for, but be sure to show filters that are relevant for each search.
-Showing unrelated filters for a search is actually worse than not providing any refinements.
+Showing unrelated ecommerce search filters is actually worse than not providing any refinements.

 - Place Your Filters Appropriately